Other Locations

 The Working Class Movement Library is an archive and resource that provides an inclusive and welcoming space for working people to learn from and interpret their history.
 They offer open access to their large collection, tours, events and exhibitions to the public from our home at Jubilee House in Salford.

-The library’s’ large archive documents over 200 years of organising and campaigning by working class people in Britain, Ireland and all over the world and, support research, organising and community projects and offer meeting and event space for activist and community groups.
+The library’s large archive documents over 200 years of organising and campaigning by working class people in Britain, Ireland, and all over the world, with support research, organising and community projects and offer meeting and event space for activist and community groups.

-The library is open for readers from 10-4:30PM Tuesday to Friday, and open to drop in visitors from 10-4:30PM Wednesday to Friday.
-They also have a weekly tour, which takes place every Friday at 2PM.
+The library is open for readers from 10am-4:30pm Tuesday to Friday, and open to drop-in visitors from 10am-4:30pm, Wednesday to Friday.
+They also have a weekly tour, which takes place every Friday at 2pm.

 University of Salford